AJtheDeMoN/JPEG-Compression/README.md

     pip install numpy
     pip install Pillow

-Once you have the code and the required libraries installed, you can run the compression algorithm by running the following command:
+Once you have the code and the required libraries installed, you can run the compression algorithm by clicking on run all button in the menu ribbon

-bash

-    python JPEG.py

 The JPEG compression algorithm consists of the following steps: